 In addition to well differentiated work, we encourage children identified as more able, gifted or talented to run clubs of their own.
-Also, we have 'Challenge' days once a term where children are 'mixed up' and work alongside children from all other year groups on challenges that expect them to use and apply their skills independently.
-We also have computing solutions to support the more able such as Maths Whizz Year 7 and Primary Resources Community Access.
+We also have computing solutions to support the more able such as Maths Whizz Year 7, Abacus, and Primary Resources Community Access.
+We will consider granting a bursary for a student with a particular aptitude to support them.